-Finance and Administration employees serve as stewards of Fredonia's human, financial, and physical resources while providing quality customer service and support to students, faculty, staff and campus visitors.
+Finance and Administration employees serve as stewards of Fredonia's financial and physical resources while providing quality customer service and support to students, faculty, staff and campus visitors.

-The College continues to face a depletion of all Strategic Reserves.
-Declines in enrollment, no increase in New York State annual support, and many unfunded mandates produced Structural Deficits over the last ten years.
-During the 2021-2022 fiscal year, the Vice President's Function provided coordination and leadership across the Campus.
+The University continues to face significant financial challenges.
+Declines in enrollment, modest increases in New York State annual support, increased costs and many unfunded mandates produced Structural Deficits over the last ten years.
+During the 2022-2023 fiscal year, the Vice President's Function provided coordination and leadership across the Campus.
 The accomplishments and initiatives of each operating area are summarized in the following sections of this report.